therealexpertai/nlapi-python/README.md

 **Information detection** leverages deep linguistic analysis to extract particular types of information from the text.

-For example, the Personal Identifiable Informtion (PII) detector of the Natural Language API extract personal information such as people names, dates, addresses, telephone numbers, etc. that could be considered "sensitive".
+For example, the Personal Identifiable Information (PII) detector of the Natural Language API extract personal information such as people names, bith dates, postal addresses, telephone numbers, financial products, etc. that could be considered "sensitive".

 ```
 text='Longtime TFS News reporter Marcus Smith died unexpectedly Monday at the age of 60'